-6.4% of Haringey's residents have no qualifications, with large disparity between East and West of the Borough.
+Haringey has a further improved proportion of residents with no qualifications, now the 10th lowest amongst London Boroughs.
 Compared to London's labour market, Haringey has a slight over-representation of residents with lower qualifications.

 Source: Annual Population Survey 2021 (via nomis)